BGCG/project1/README.md

 <u>Communication</u>

-The website is presented with
+The website is presented with bold soft text for the headers to distinguish from paragraph elements.
+Usage of contrasting white text against black bacground or dark text against white or gray background to provide optimal constract for readability.

 <u>Current user goals</u>